Crockpot Brunswick Stew

 Get the Full (Printable) Crockpot Brunswick Stew Recipe Below.
 Enjoy!

-Brunswick stew lasts up to five days in an airtight sealed container, in your refrigerator.
+This stew lasts up to five days in an airtight sealed container, in your refrigerator.
 It’s a great dish to make in advance if you have a busy week of work and activities!

 Yes!
 You can use cooked or leftover pulled pork, chicken, or beef for the stovetop version.
-Saute your vegetables, and then add the pulled meat and other ingredients.
+Saute your vegetables, and then add the pulled meat, and other ingredients.
 Then simmer for 30 minutes.